Are VPNs Legal to Use?

 Countries Where VPNs Are Illegal

-VPNs are legal in USA, Canada and the UK.
-However, some countries allow VPNs only if they fulfil government requirements that ultimately hurt user privacy by allowing government to monitor user’s activities.
+VPNs are legal in USA, Canada, Singapore, and the UK.
+However, some countries allow VPNs only if they fulfill government requirements that ultimately hurt user privacy by allowing the government to monitor user’s activities.
 Below are the top anti-VPN countries that will lead you to some serious fines if you get caught using a VPN:

 Being the world’s top internet censorship leader, China comes first in the list.
 VPNs are strictly not allowed in China.
 Only VPNs with government license can be used.
 It means that if a VPN company wants to operate in China, it must meet the Chinese government policies.